 Healthy Paleo Turkey Chili is an easy meal made in the crockpot.
-Loaded with vegetables, spices & lean turkey – it’s going to be your new favorite low FODMAP dinner!
+Loaded with vegetables & turkey – it’s going to be your new favorite low FODMAP dinner!

 Now that it’s September it’s basically fall in my head.
 As far as I’m concerned – the second August is over, it’s fall.
 September = all things pumpkin, apple picking, and the best weather of the entire year!
 While I love nothing more than to sit in the sun all day at the beach – dealing with the heat and humidity gets old really quick.
 Give me a choice and I’ll always pick being cool over being hot.

 I’ve been craving all of my favorite fall foods, including soups and chili.
 Over the weekend I just couldn’t wait any longer to make them!
 Turkey chili is without a doubt one of my favorite meals.
 My mom makes really, really delicious chili.
 I can remember coming home after school when I was younger and being so excited when the house smelled like it!

 Chili is one of the easiest things to make…and if you have a crockpot it’s even easier!
 You all know I’m the crockpot queen.
 I truly think it’s the best invention ever.
 Throw everything in a pan in 5 minutes, walk away and have a meal that’s perfectly cooked and ready to eat in a few hours?
 Yes, Please!